-Praxis® Core Academic Skills for Educators (Core) Tests measure academic skills in reading, writing and mathematics.
+Praxis® Core Academic Skills for Educators (Core) tests measure academic skills in reading, writing and mathematics deemed by teacher educators to be essential for all candidates preparing to be teachers, no matter what content area or grade-level they aspire to teach.
 These tests were designed to provide comprehensive assessments that measure the skills and content knowledge of candidates entering teacher preparation programs.

 Who Takes the Tests and Why?